 4. Smirnoff Got the Tomato Rolling

-Although its name originated from its 19th-century Moscow-born creator, Pyotr Smirnov, he sold the rights to the Smirnoff recipe and name to one Rudolph Kunett, in Bethel, Conn., which was then bought by Heublein Imports and moved to Hartford, according to Jeffrey Pogash, the author of “Bloody Mary.”
+Although its name originated from its 19th-century Moscow-born creator, Pyotr Smirnov, he sold the rights to the Smirnoff recipe and name to one Rudolph Kunett, in Bethel, Connecticut, which was then bought by Heublein Imports and moved to Hartford, according to Jeffrey Pogash, the author of “Bloody Mary.”
 And that’s when the Bloody Mary got its boost.

 “In the 1950s and early 1960s, Heublein spent millions of dollars to promote cocktails made with its spirits, in print ads in national publications such as ‘Playboy,’” says Pogash.
 In 1956, popular comedian George Jessel was featured in Smirnoff’s national Bloody Mary advertisements, says Pogash, and claimed he was the creator of the drink.
-Because Jessel was popular, the drink’s status was elevated to en vogue.
+Because Jessel was popular, the drink’s status was elevated.
 As vodka’s star began to soar, the Bloody Mary went along for the ride, and everyone believed Jessel was the genius behind the staple brunch beverage.
 “Because he was given this advertising soap box to stand on, he could say, ‘I invented electricity!’” says Bartels laughing.
 “No one was claiming it, and it was not documented or in print, and Perrin was a rep for Smirnoff.
 It would be like Mila Kunis saying she invented bourbon for Jim Beam.”

 5. Chicago Gave It Celery

-While the Bloody Mary garnish has taken on entirely new proportions, the traditional celery stalk garnish attributed to the Chicago’s famed Pump Room.
+While the Bloody Mary garnish has taken on entirely new proportions, the traditional celery stalk garnish is attributed to the Chicago’s famed Pump Room.
 In 1970, the story goes that a server or bartender was looking for a straw for a Bloody Mary, and next to the garnish station were these stalks of celery, so he used it instead.
 “Next thing you know, it’s popping up everywhere and part of the drink’s iconic image.” says Bartels.
 “It’s almost like a flag.”

 6. The Drink Has Given Us Garnish Wars